neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 In Structured Streaming, having out of order data is normal and expected.
 For the streaming engine and stateful operators to produce complete, correct, and repeatable results, there must be a mechanism for determining when the stream won't receive any more events before a certain time (it needs to know, "I've received everything from before 4pm").

 The name for such a timestamp is called a _watermark_.
-The engine computes the watermark at the end of each micro-batch by subtracting a user-provided delay value (called the _watermark delay_) from the maximum event-time seen in the most recently completed micro-batch.
+The engine computes the watermark at the end of each micro-batch by subtracting a user-provided delay value (called the _watermark delay_) from the maximum event-time seen so far.
 This determines the maximum delay that events can have between being generated and being processed.

 Let's see how this is useful.
 Suppose you define an [aggregation operator](../stateful/aggregation.md) that aggregates data for non-overlapping 5 minute windows and the watermark delay is 1 minute.
 If the largest event time processed in a micro-batch is 4:02 PM and the watermark delay is 1 minute, then we should have received all events before 4:01pm.
 That is our watermark, and it tells that all data before 4:01pm had been received.
 Then, the 3:55pm to 4:00pm window could never receive new records, and the aggregation operator could safely emit that window's aggregate value downstream.